gabadigital/sharedhousing.github.io/content/about.md

 * Can an investor make a difference in society by investing in professionally managed single-family homes?
 * The investor is solving the problem of housing veterans, disadvantaged women and people in recovery achieving triple returns provided by contracts with federal and state governments.
 * Shared Housing Solutions mission:   We are **social-preneurs** providing shared housing in single family homes in escalating neighborhoods.
 We own the homes.
 The state and federal government pays the mortgage and expenses.

+### WHY SINGLE FAMILY HOMES

+* Solve homelessness
+* Ends Poverty
+* Recovery assistance
+* Counters inequality
+* Improves Lives
+* Reunites Families
+* Saves taxpayer money
+* Taps billions of dollars in federal funding for housing programs
+* We were surprised to find that the demand for shared housing during the “stay at home” orders increased significantly.
+* Air BNB and vacation rentals sit empty as state and local governments want to limit visitors to prevent community spread.
+* The prisons and hospitals opened their doors and asked us to take as many people as possible. **These people were pre-screened for success** by the counselors in these institutions.
+We were pre-paid monthly fees from **$700 a person to $850** a person.
+We house two people in a bedroom.
+* Many people make significant returns in a down real estate market.
+We learned that our contracts would stretch to as many houses that we could provide.
+* A single-family home’s value to an investor is the rent that it provides.
+Market competition can lead to low returns.
+* We use density (two beds per bedroom 4-5 bedrooms for a house for 8 to ten beds to double or triple cash flow.
+* We buy a great house in a high value neighborhood resulting in superior cash flow and appreciation.
+* Single family homes are easy to market and exit.